dgsierra/portafolio-project/README.md

 # Portafolio of Daniel

-This is my portafolio, feel free to contact me if you have any question.
+This is my portafolio, feel free to contact me if you have any questions.

 ## Built With